-Ferries to Sakurajima operate all day and depart from the mainland every 10 or 15 minutes.
+Ferries to Sakurajima operate all day and depart from the port in Kagoshima City every 15 or 20 minutes.
 They take about 15 minutes to reach Sakurajima.

-Whether you want to take it easy or indulge in some serious trekking, Sakurajima is the perfect place to get close to the raw power of nature.
+Whether you want to take it easy or indulge in some serious trekking, Sakurajima is ideal for both.

-A stroll through the strangely peaceful lava fields is an eerie reminder of past eruptions.
-You can get up close and personal with the volcano at the Yunohira Observatory, which is the closest viewpoint to the crater.
-If you are lucky enough to witness an eruption, expect a large plume of gray ash to be launched thousands of meters into the sky and a whiff of sulfur in the air.
+Strolling through the majestic and peaceful lava fields, visitors can imagine the intensity of past eruptions.
+You can also get a feeling for the power of the volcano at the Yunohira Observatory, which is the closest viewpoint to the crater.
+If you are lucky enough to witness an eruption, expect a dynamic display that may include a large plume of gray ash being launched thousands of meters into the sky and the smell of sulfur in the air.

-If you prefer getting around on your own, powered bicycles are available for rental at the ferry terminal and Sakurajima Visitors Center.
-A full round trip of the volcano covers 36 kilometers and includes magnificent views of Kinko Bay, the Osumi Peninsula , Kaimondake, and of course the volcano itself.
+If you prefer getting around on your own or in a small group, you can rent a powered bicycle at Hotel Rainbow Sakurajima or a mountain bike at Sakurajima Visitors Center.
+A full round trip of the volcano covers 36 kilometers and includes magnificent views of Kinko Bay, the Osumi Peninsula , Kaimondake, and of course the Sakurajima from different angles.
 There are shorter cycle routes close to the ferry terminal.

-The volcanic soil of Sakurajima produces some unusual agricultural results.
-The volcano is home to the world's largest radish, which can grow to an incredible 45 kilograms, and the smallest peelable orange.
+The volcanic soil of Sakurajima produces some special agricultural products.
+Sakurajima is home to an enormous radish, which can grow to 45 kilograms, and the world's smallest peelable orange.
 Join a seasonal harvesting experience, and you will have the chance to interact with locals while finding out about the peculiar produce.

 Whether you explore on foot, by bus or by bike, the best way to finish off a day exploring Sakurajima is by relaxing in a real volcanic hot spring.
-Stop by the Nagisa Park foot spa to rest your weary feet before heading back to Kagoshima City .
+Stop by the Nagisa Park foot spa to enjoy views of Sakurajima while resting your weary feet before heading back to Kagoshima City .